misbah7172/UIU-Exam-Schedule/README.md

 1. **Open the Application**: Open `index.html` in any modern web browser
 2. **Upload Excel File**: Click "Choose File" and select your Excel file (.xlsx or .xls)
 3. **Parse Data**: Click "Parse Excel File" to process the uploaded file
-4. **View Results**: The exam schedule will be displayed in a responsive table
+4. **Enter Student ID**: Input your student ID and confirm it
+5. **Search and Add Courses**:
+   - Use the enhanced search to find courses by name, code, or title
+   - Select the appropriate section for each course
+   - Add courses to your personal schedule
+6. **Download PDF**: Generate and download your personalized exam timetable
+7. **View Full Schedule**: Optionally view the complete exam schedule for all courses
-5. **Sort Data**: Click on column headers or use the sort controls to organize the data
+8. **Sort Data**: Click on column headers or use the sort controls to organize the data
-6. **Clear Data**: Use the "Clear Data" button to reset and upload a new file
+9. **Clear Data**: Use the "Clear Data" button to reset and upload a new file

 ## Excel File Format